 Education, Career as an Attorney, and Legal Charges

-Despite his father’s wealth, Fidel grew up with the children of Haitian immigrants that worked for his father which has kept him astray from the “bourgeoisie” attitude.
+Despite his father’s wealth, Fidel grew up with the children of Haitian immigrants who worked for his father, which has kept him astray from the bourgeoisie attitude.
 As early as six years old, he along with his siblings were sent to Santiago de Cuba for homeschooling.
 While under his tutor’s roof, Fidel had to adapt to the economic status of his tutor thus experiencing the hard life under poverty.
-Two years later, he was baptized as a Roman Catholic which allowed him to attend the La Salle boarding school.
+Two years later, he was baptized as a Roman Catholic, which allowed him to attend the La Salle boarding school.
 Due to his behavior in La Salle, his father has decided to send him to a Marxist education that is run by Jesuits.
 He then studied at Dolores Primary School before he transferred to Jesuit-run El Colegio de Belen.

 Fidel joined an expedition in the Dominican Republic in attempts to overthrow Rafael Trujillo.
 When their mission failed, he jumped off the ship and swam to the shore for survival.
 This was the turning point of Fidel’s speeches.
 From talking about American imperialism, he now focused more on the oppressive leadership in Cuba.
 He also visited Panama, Venezuela, and Columbia.
 When he came back from his trip, he has dedicated all of his time to his studies.
 In September 1950, he finally graduated as a Doctor of Law.